shipshapecode/website-nuxt/blog/posts/2019-10-22-shepherd-popper-to-tether.md

 and that Popper was a better option for now.
 We then doubled down and switched to [Tippy.js](https://atomiks.github.io/tippyjs/) which is built on top of Popper, and provides animations and extra features.
-Ultimately, we ended up with a really bloated bundle, with lots of dependencies, and we decided to try to trim the fat.
+Ultimately, we ended up with a really bloated bundle, with lots of dependencies, and we decided to "trim the fat".

 We removed `lodash`, `object-assign-deep`, and other various dependencies, in favor of shipping small util methods we wrote internally, and got down to Tippy being